Job Title: 2022 Season Wildlife Rehabilitation Internship (voluntary positions)

 Interns also develop strong mentorships/friendships with like-minded people and gain valuable work skills while learning to perform efficiently in a demanding, fast paced, team-oriented environment.

-Please send a resume to firstname.lastname@example.org.
-Provide a covering letter detailing your availability and vaccination status.
-Also include a brief summary of what you hope to gain from an internship and how you will contribute to our team.
-Also indicate whether you would like to be considered for accommodations and include the start and end date that you are available.
+Please e-mail a resume to firstname.lastname@example.org.
+Provide a covering letter detailing your availability and COVID-19 vaccination status.
+Also, please include a brief summary of what you hope to gain from an internship and how you will contribute to our team.
+Also indicate whether you would like to be considered for accommodations and include the start and end date that you are available (minimum 2 months).